Coordination Event Detection and Initiator Identification in Time Series Data: Experimental setup

-The Hierarchical Model (or `HM') is a variation of the Dictatorship Model, where we fix a sequence of individuals (n=4) to follow the previous individual in the sequence, after a fixed lag.
+This model is a variation of DM, where we fix a number of individuals (n=4) to follow the previous individual in the sequence, after a sampled lag.
 The remainder of individuals in the population follow exactly one of these high-ranking individuals, allocated in decreasing proportion per rank.
+Fig.~\ref{fig:DMHMpic} (right) shows the example of HM.
+The Switching Hierarchical model (HM-S), similarly to DM-S, selects unique pairs of individuals for each hierarchy level, switching after the pre-coordination interval as in DM-S.